Dolores Heights House: A Masterpiece of Design by Jones / Haydu and Kevin Sawyers

 Photo Credits: Matthew Millman

-Located in San Francisco’s Dolores Heights neighborhood, the west-sloping site offers sweeping views over the city and of the nearby Sutro tower.
-This home was a collaboration with Kevin Sawyers of Sawyers Design, who is also part owner of the residence.
+Located in San Francisco’s Dolores Heights neighborhood, this west-sloping site offers sweeping views of the city and the iconic Sutro Tower.
+The home is a collaborative effort with Kevin Sawyers of Sawyers Design, who is also a part owner of the residence.

 Dolores Heights Residence / jones | haydu